santibarr/Network_Project/src/README.md

 # **What we were able to achieve and what we did not:**

 *What we were able to do*
+- Read in the PeerInfo.cfg and Common.cgf files correctly
 - Create a connection between all the peers
 - Send the handshake to the peers
 - Send interested message to interested peers
 - Send the optimistically unchoking of a peer

 *What needs improvement*
+We were not able to get the logging for the preferred neighbors, the functionality of the have message, downloading of piece, choking and unchoking, and completion of download.
+We implemented the code for these functionalities, however, we were not able to make them function effectively.